Hi, I’m Katie, and I’m a reusable snack bag junkie.

 This picture shows the snack and sandwich sized bags.

-Snack Taxi is a close fourth, if I had to put them in order.
-It’s held up very well over 6 years, and we rely on it a lot for larger, moist items.
-It was the go-to for carrots or grapes before we added Itzy Ritzy in fact.
+Snack Taxi is very close to the top recommended section.
+It’s held up very well over 8 years, and we rely on it a lot for larger, moist items.
+It was the go-to for carrots or grapes before we added Itzy Ritzy in fact, and I still tend to grab these for the roominess.

 Snack Taxi has a pretty sturdy polyurethane coated nylon interior and a large flap that folds over to close.
 We have actually survived an entire plum smashed flat in a backpack inside a Snack Taxi, so it does hold in goo very well!